Trump Shifts From Background Checks To Mental Illness Reform At N.H. Rally

 "We can't make it harder for good solid law abiding citizens to protect themselves.
 We will always uphold the right to self defense and we will always uphold the 2nd Amendment," the president went on to pledge.

-Senate Majority Leader Mitch McConnell, R-Ky., has rebuffed calls from Democrats to end the August recess early and calls senator back to tackle gun violence.
+Senate Majority Leader Mitch McConnell, R-Ky., has rebuffed calls from Democrats to end the August recess early and call senators back to tackle gun violence.
 He has instead said lawmakers should use this time back home to think through proposals, and that the Senate will debate the issues in September; he expects background checks, assault weapons and "red flag" laws to be part of that debate.